Sam Liccardo

-Samuel Theodore Liccardo (born April 16, 1970) is an American attorney and politician from California and former mayor of San José, California, a position he held from 2015 to 2023.
+Samuel Theodore Liccardo (born April 16, 1970) is an American attorney and politician currently serving as the U.S. representative from California's 16th congressional district.
+Previously, he served as the 65th mayor of San Jose from 2015 to 2023.
 A member of the Democratic Party, Liccardo was elected mayor in November 2014.
 He was reelected in 2018 with 75.8% of the vote.
-As the leader of the California Big City Mayors Coalition, Liccardo has advocated on statewide issues including homelessness and COVID-19 response.
+As the leader of the California Big City Mayors Coalition, Liccardo advocated on statewide issues including homelessness and COVID-19 response.

 Early life and education

+Sam Liccardo was one of five children of Salvador and Laura (née Aceves) Liccardo.
+He was named for his paternal grandfather, who owned and operated a neighborhood grocery store in downtown San Jose, the Notre Dame Market.
+Liccardo is of Sicilian and Irish descent, and also of Mexican Californio ancestry, tracing his ancestors to the early Californio inhabitants of the Bay Area and to more recent Mexican immigrants who worked in the Almaden mines.

-One of five children to Salvador and Laura (née Aceves) Liccardo, Sam Liccardo grew up in Saratoga, California and graduated from Bellarmine College Preparatory in 1987.
+Liccardo grew up in Saratoga, California, and graduated from Bellarmine College Preparatory in 1987.
 Liccardo received a bachelor's degree in government from Georgetown University, where he graduated magna cum laude and Phi Beta Kappa.
 He later earned his Juris Doctor and Master of Public Policy at Harvard Law School and Harvard Kennedy School.
 Prior to his election to public office in 2006 he served as a criminal prosecutor in the Santa Clara County District Attorney's office.

-San José City Councilman
+San Jose City Councilman

 In 2006, Liccardo ran for San Jose's District 3 Council seat.
 After placing first in an eight-candidate June primary with 43% percent of the vote, Liccardo went on to place first in the November runoff election, this time with 61.3%.
 In June 2010, he won his reelection to the City Council with 80.16% of the primary vote.

 As councilman, Liccardo pushed for more affordable housing, championing an inclusionary zoning ordinance in 2008 that required developers to either build 15% of their units in any project to be affordable and rent-restricted, or to pay fees to finance affordable housing construction elsewhere.
-The statewide homebuilding industry vocally opposed the measure in part because it would make San Jose the largest US city with a citywide inclusionary requirement, and sued after its passage; subsequent litigation prevented its implementation until the California Supreme Court eventually sided with the City of San Jose in 2015.
+The statewide homebuilding industry vocally opposed the measure, and sued after its passage; subsequent litigation prevented its implementation until the California Supreme Court eventually sided with the City of San Jose in 2015.
 Liccardo also advocated for more high-rise housing in San José's downtown, including the construction of the $135 million, 23-story high rise at One South Market.